Monetra/mstdlib/cluster/README.md

   our recorded log id, return `TOO_OLD`
 - if packet currentTerm is less than our Node's current term, return `ALREADY_VOTED`
-- Otherwise set our currentTerm to the one received and return `OK`
+- Otherwise set our currentTerm to the one received and return `OK`, but do NOT set a new leader, wait for an `AppendEntries` with >= currentTerm to set the new leader.

+### Finish

+This request will be sent from a node performing a graceful shutdown to the Leader to detach from the cluster.
+The effect of detaching from the cluster will reduce the total number of nodes participating in Quorum.

+RequestType: `0x06`
+Response: `0x86`

+#### Request Format
+There is no request format.

+#### Response Format
+There is no response format.
+Can return one of these codes:
+- `OK`
+- `NOT_LEADER`

+##### Requestor Validations/Procedure
+- Continue replying to all messages until an `OK` is returned, do not change own state.
+- If receive `NOT_LEADER`, wait until a new leader is advertised, and retry.
+- If receive `OK`, terminate all connections to peers and clean up

+##### Responder Validations/Procedure
+- If not leader, return `NOT_LEADER`
+- Send `AppendEntries` with `RemoveNode` to all `Followers`, wait on Quorum, then return `OK`.
+If `Quorum` not acheived, return `NOT_LEADER`

 ### AppendEntries

 Append a log entry to all follower nodes.
 Only performed by the Leader.

-RequestType: `0x06`
+RequestType: `0x07`
-Response: `0x86`
+Response: `0x87`

 #### Request Format
 `[Cnt 4B]...[LogTerm 8B][LogID 8B][Type 2B][Len 4B][Data]...` (repeats for each entry)